isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/tables/tables-best-practice.md

 - Times series should read left to right
 - Categorical values should be displayed in columns to the left of quantitative values
 - Calculated values should be placed to the right of the values from which they are derived
 - Values to be compared should be placed next to each other
+- It is possible to embed linked footnotes into a table.
+However, jumping from one section of text to another can be disruptive.
+It is better to put the information at the point of need whenever possible.
+It is best practice to place footnotes in the table title, column headings or row labels.
+Avoid placing them in cells with data as it affects the alignment of the figures [Source - Examples of tables and charts][table 1]

 **3. Consider condensing the information included.**
 - Use icons and abbreviations